Bhubaneswar: A total 113 Maoists,

 including seven couples have surrendered to Odisha police

-since 2009, Chief Minister Naveen Patnaik said on Monday.
+since 2009, Chief Minister Naveen Patnaik said today.

 Replying to a question in the House, Patnaik, who also